 Succeeding as an independent contractor is more than just being great at your job, you also have to manage every aspect of your business.
 Here are some extra resources for any professional, whether you’re new to independent contracting or just looking for some extra information and advice.

 Don’t forget to explore all of the topics in the Talent Development Centre for more tips that are great for both independent contractors and professionals seeking full-time work.

-Depending on your annual income, incorporating your independent contracting business could be a way of keeping more of your hard-earned money where it belongs: in your pocket.
+Depending on your annual income, you may choose to be an employee or set-up your business as a sole proprietor or incorporation.
+Incorporating your independent contracting business could be a way of keeping more of your hard-earned money where it belongs: in your pocket.
 As a mid- to long-term strategy, incorporation can be very effective in deferring taxes and producing tax savings.

 The decision to incorporate is about more than just number-crunching.
 How much personal income do you have from other sources?
 What is your personal commitment to contracting?
 What are your gross contracting revenues less expenses?
 What are your lifestyle spending patterns?
-Nothing can replace the advice of a good chartered accountant, of course, each case is different and the tax laws and rates differ from province to province.
+Nothing can replace the advice of a good Chartered Professional Accountant, of course, each case is different and the tax laws and rates differ from province to province.
 But for those who do choose to incorporate, there are many generally accepted benefits.

 Take a look at the following links for more tips and information on incorporating in your jurisdiction:

 - Steps to incorporating a company in BC

 - How to Incorporate/Register a Business or Non-Profit in Alberta